AnastasiaS37/web-larek-frontend/Architecture_description.md

 - `ayment` - has type `TPayment` and can take one of three values: 'online', 'cash', or '' (empty string)
 - `address` - stores a value of type string
 - `formErrors` - is an object of type `Partial<Record<keyof ICustomer, string>>`, stores validation errors <br>
-The class constructor accepts an instance of the event broker. <br>
 Methods:
 - `setField`, which takes one of the keys of `ICustomer` and a string value — allows saving customer data
 - `getUserData`, which returns an object of type `ICustomer` — allows retrieving customer data
 - `validateData` - returns a `formErrors` object containing validation errors
 - `clearData` - clears the stored customer data
+The class constructor accepts an instance of the event broker.

 ### View Layer
 All view classes are responsible for rendering the passed data inside a container (DOM element).